au2/blue-button-benchmark/README.md

 ## Metadata

+For each entry we assume three pieces of metadata: patient key, status and update history.
-In addition the following metadata is assumed to be needed for each entry
+In addition the following metadata is assumed for each entry

-- Patient Key: This is a key to identify the patient that the entry belongs to.
+### Patient Key

+Each entry belongs to a patient.
+We identify patient with a single string for which we will use variable `pat_key` in schema descriptions.
+Patient key is important since our solution needs to be scalable with number of patients.

+### Status

+We will assume that each entry can have three states: `active`, `preliminary`, `deleted`.
+Active entries are those that are in a master health record.
+Preliminary entries are those that have been read from a source for a patient but needs to be reviewed before being added to a master health record or rejected.
+Deleted entries are once active ones that were removed from a master health record or preliminary ones that were rejected.

+We will use variable `status` in schema descriptions.

+### Update History

-- Update History: This information includes the sources of the entry and update instances.
+This information includes the sources of the entry and update instances.

-- Status: This identifies the status of the entry such as active, inactive, removed.
+# Schemas

 This work looks into various ways to store this information in MongoDB from performance perspective.

+# Use Case

+This work assumes a PHR application.